E-cigarettes are battery operated disposable or

 premature death.
 Over 90% of people who become

-regular smokers start smoking before age 18.
-We know
+regular tobacco users start smoking before age 18.

 Resources for Parents